-Although “Feline Tooth Resorption Syndrome” (TR) sounds extremely scary and rare, it actually affects up to two thirds of all domestic cats so chances are, if you’ve ever owned a cat before, you may have even had a cat who suffered from this condition at one period of their life.
+Although “Feline Tooth Resorption Syndrome” (TR) sounds extremely scary and rare, it affects up to two-thirds of all domestic cats.
+Hence, chances are, if you’ve ever owned a cat before, you may have even had a cat who suffered from this condition at one period of their life.

 “What is feline tooth resorption syndrome?”

 “Should this be something that I need to worry about?”